nickmaleki/nickmaleki/README.md

 I'm Nick; here are a few things about me:
  - Co-Founder of [Recursion](https://github.com/recursion-computing)
- - Computer Science Masters and Minor in Mathematics from The University of North Carolina at Charlotte
+ - Computer Science M.S. and Minor in Mathematics from The University of North Carolina at Charlotte
  - Concentrated in Robotics and Artificial Intelligence